zenstackhq/zenstack-docs/blog/postgrest-alternative/index.md

     })
 );
 ```

+A full list of currently supported adapters and their documentations can be found [here](/docs/category/server-adapters).

 The `/api/data` endpoint will then provide a full set of Prisma operations for each model in your schema, like `/api/data/post/findMany`.
 Since the Prisma client used is protected by the access policies, the generated web API is also secure.